MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 ---------------------------------------------------------------------------------------------------------------------
 ## Setting up the Inert plugin
  - to serve static files and assets like HTML, JS, CSS, JPG files, hapi relies on the [inert](https://github.com/hapijs/inert) plugin
 - Inert serves files individually per path, or it can register a directory structure
 - Load using Yarn or NPM:

 ```
+bash
 npm install inert
 # or
 yarn add inert
 ```
 - it is updated and ready for use with hapi 17, for hapi 16 use inert 4.X.X
 - once it is installed, simply register it as a plugin:

 ```
+js
-FILE: server.js
+// FILE: server.js

 const Hapi = require('hapi')